16 min readUpdated Mar 23, 2023

 1. Low latency message sending and receiving

-Whether you’re building live chat for customer service or connecting users directly, the quality and capacity of your infrastructure will decide whether you can meet the expectation of low latency message delivery.
+With the increasing number of online interactions, expectations surrounding digital experiences have grown - making delivering messages in realtime, with low latency, a priority for live chat experiences.
+Whether you’re building live chat for customer service, customer engagement, or to supplement customer experiences, the quality and capacity of your infrastructure will dictate whether you can deliver on the expectation of low latency message delivery.

 2. Automatic reconnection